Chin-eng/Chin-eng.github.io/index.md

 ### Courses

-Here, I basically wanted to write brief overview of my experiences with classes at the UW, such as course content, professors, and homework!
+Here, I basically wanted to write brief overview of my experiences with classes at the UW, such as course content, professors, homework, and class notes!
 I wanted to write about them so that I would be able to reference them in the future!

 <!-- ### Projects